eProsima/Fast-DDS/QUALITY.md

 **eProsima Fast CDR** Quality Declaration can be found [here](https://github.com/eProsima/Fast-CDR/blob/master/QUALITY_DECLARATION.md).
 Currently, **eProsima Fast CDR** claims to be in the **Quality Level 2** category.

 `foonathan_memory` Quality Declaration can be found [here](Quality_Declaration_foonathan_memory.md).
-This declaration claims that, even though `foonathan_memory` does not met several quality requirements, it is considered to fulfill the **Quality Level 2** requirements for its use within *eprosima Fast DDS* with the caveats explained in the declaration.
+This declaration claims that, even though `foonathan_memory` does not meet several quality requirements, it is considered to fulfill the **Quality Level 2** requirements for its use within *eprosima Fast DDS* with the caveats explained in the declaration.

 Therefore, *eprosima Fast DDS* currently could claim to be **Quality Level 2** at most.